 Today, there seems to be this space in between "racist" and "working to dismantle systemic racism" where many people float around as "not racist, but not doing anything to end systemic discrimination either".
 To normalize this space in between is to characterize anti-racism as a hobby to be done in our spare time, along with knitting and Netflix.
 I am proposing that we actively de-legitimize and eliminate this space because anti-racism should not be optional.

-In thinking about how to name this lack of concern, I had previously come up with an acronym "Leftist Invisible for Anti-Racism (LIAR)", but I realize now that no special words are necessary: if someone discriminates against us, we can call a spade a spade, call it racism.
+In thinking about how to name this lack of concern, I had previously come up with the acronym "Leftist Invisible for Anti-Racism (LIAR)", but I realize now that no special words are necessary: if someone discriminates against us, we can call a spade a spade, call it racism.

 Consider this phrase: "The purpose of freedom is to free someone else."
 For me, this highlights a generic imperative to continuously find ways of using one's privilege and resources to support an effort towards progress that may or may not impact oneself directly; we can always empathize, show solidarity, do our part, use our platform, contribute what we can, be part of the solution.